 In Iceland you wear wool or 66° North – or both

 It became clear very quickly that Icelanders either wear traditional wool products or sport 66° North’s logo on their chest.
 There’s nothing in between.
 Well, that’s not entirely true.
 It’s not uncommon to see them wearing a combination of wool and high-tech apparel.
-I really had to get used to the sight of wool socks beneath a pair of Gore-Tex trousers ;-).
+I really had to get used to the sight of wool socks beneath a pair of Gore-Tex trousers!

-In fact, the results of a survey on the island indicated that 99% of households in Iceland have at least one article of clothing from 66° North.
+In fact, the results of a survey on the island indicate that 99% of households in Iceland have at least one article of clothing from 66° North.
 In other words, you’ll see people of all ages wearing 66° North.